SHADAC Expertise

 Medicaid Equity Monitoring Tool: Phased Project with RWJF

 With support from the Robert Wood Johnson Foundation, SHADAC is leading a multi-phased project to assess whether identifying a set of key equity-related indicators and populating these relevant measures into a larger digital tool (i.e., a “Medicaid Equity Monitoring Tool”) could be a helpful, feasible, and reliable way of tracking and advancing progress in achieving health equity in Medicaid at the state and federal levels.
-Phase 1 of the project began in May 2021, and a majority of this initial, exploratory work consisted of convening an advisory committee with purposefully diverse perspectives and experience working with the Medicaid program, consultation of and interviews with key informants, and conducting reviews of selected literature.
-SHADAC is currently in Phase 2 of the project, with a current focus on the selection of a partner organization that will help facilitate community engagement in helping to develop this tool, as well as conducting additional background research into the data and contextual measures that could populate such a tool.
+SHADAC is currently in Phase 2 of the project, which involves collaborating with a new partner, Health Leads, which will facilitate community engagement in helping to develop this tool, as well as conducting additional background research into the data and contextual measures that could populate such a tool.
 As with the first phase, work in Phase 2 will close with a recommendation to RWJF regarding the feasibility of moving forward with building, operating, and maintaining a Medicaid Equity Monitoring Tool.

-Collection of Race, Ethnicity, Language Data on Medicaid Applications
+Collection of Key Demographic Data on Medicaid Applications

 Borrowing Proven Policy Strategies to Vaccinate Kids Against COVID-19